 Monthly Tax Deduction (MTD) in Malaysia

-The monthly tax deduction (MTD) or otherwise known as “Potongan Cukai Bulanan – PCB” is a mechanism that requires an employer to deduct individual income tax from their employee’s monthly salaries.
+The monthly tax deduction (MTD) otherwise known as “Potongan Cukai Bulanan – PCB” is a mechanism that requires an employer to deduct individual income tax from their employee’s monthly salaries.

 Reason to conduct MTD in Malaysia